The Epsom Banstead Sustainable Transport Package (STP)

 A series of Annexes (A – K) accompanied the main text forming the submission.
 These are available on request – contact us at email@example.com (include 'Epsom Banstead STP' in your email subject).

-In the absence of funding from the C2C being granted to date, we have been able to take forward the high priority A217 Brighton Road/Horseshoe crossing scheme for construction.
-Works started in October 2017 and have progressed well.
-Secured developer funding is being used to pay for the construction of the crossing.
+In the absence of funding from the C2C being granted to date, Surrey County Council has been able to take forward the high priority A217 Brighton Road/Horseshoe crossing scheme.
+The crossing has been constructed and was opened in July 2018.
+Secured developer funding was used to pay for the construction of the crossing.
 If future funding is secured for the full STP project, the proposed cycle/pedestrian scheme linkages beyond the crossing itself will be taken forward through the delivery of the full programme of area wide sustainable transport improvements.

 Between 27 June 2016 and 14 August 2016 we asked for your views on the proposed improvements.